+Microphone The built-in microphone allows you to import and record sounds for your application - please refer to the Sound System and Video mode section for more information.
+Web Camera LED The Web Camera LED glows when the Web Camera is operating.
 Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool.
 Enables the transmission of video and use of video chat via the internet using specialized applications.
-Please refer to the Web Camera Application Online Help for details.
-Web Camera LED The Web Camera LED glows when the Web Camera is operating.
+Some models are equipped with a Web Camera.